Dissipated Eight: Discography

 In March 2022 production began on a 26th album commemorating the 70th anniversary of the group.
 The record was produced in Santa Teresa, Costa Rica and was released in September 2022.

+In March 2024 the Dissipated Eight recorded their most recent body of work, an EP titled Careful, Now.
+This project was produced by former Pentatonix member and producer Avi Kaplan, engineered by Reid Leslie, and mixed by Ed Boyer.
+It is available on all streaming platforms as of September 14, 2024.

 Achievements

 The Dissipated Eight has been featured three times on Best of College A Cappella (BOCA) compilations: